HugMoraes/fPCG-ML/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This repository contains the implementation code and experimental results for the paper:
-**"Análise de Áudio PCG: Aplicação de Machine Learning para Monitoramento de Batimentos Cardíacos Fetais"** by Hugo Carvalho de Moraes, Juan Gabriel Colonna, Rafael Castilho Carvalho.
+**"Estimativa de bpm fetais em fonocardiogramas usando aprendizado profundo e processamento digital de sinais"** by Hugo Carvalho de Moraes, Juan Gabriel Colonna, Rafael Castilho Carvalho.
 The paper can also be found in the repository as **Paper.pdf**.

 <!-- (Published in [Journal/Conference Name], [Year]). -->

 ## 📄 Abstract

 Fetal heart rate monitoring through phonocardiograms (fPCG) enables noninvasive assessment of fetal health, aiding in the early detection of potential complications during pregnancy.
-However, the extraction of fetal heart signals is hindered by various noise sources, such maternal heart sounds and ambient noise, making accurate frequency estimation difficult.
-This study proposes a regression model based on convolutional neural networks (CNN), leveraging MFCC/Delta coefficients extracted from prefiltered audio segments (band pass and wavelet filtering).
+However, the extraction of fetal heart signals is hindered by various noise sources, such as maternal heart sounds and ambient noise, making accurate frequency estimation difficult.
+This study proposes a regression model based on Convolutional Neural Networks (CNN), leveraging MFCC and Delta-MFCC coefficients extracted from prefiltered audio segments (bandpass and wavelet filtering).
 Additionally, a data augmentation technique was applied to address the scarcity of labeled instances.
-Experiments were conducted using the SUFHSDB dataset, achieving a mean absolute error (MAE) of approximately $3.87$ BPM, demonstrating the effectiveness of the proposed model.
-The results suggest that deep learning-based approaches, combined with preprocessing strategies and data augmentation, appear promising for the estimation of fetal heart rate.
+Experiments were conducted using the SUFHSDB dataset, achieving a mean absolute error (MAE) of $3,87 \pm 0,13$ bpm.
+The results suggest that deep learning-based approaches, combined with preprocessing strategies and data augmentation, are promising for the estimation of fetal heart rate.

 ## 📂 Repository Structure